LarsBesselmann/JAX-RPC_Demo/README.md

 ### Assess the application

-1. Start the Application Modernization Accelerator
+1. Access the Application Modernization Accelerator via browser using the URL https://rhel9-base.gym.lan:3001.

-		cd ~/application-modernization-accelerator-local-4.5.0/
-		./launch.sh 5

-	You should get an output like:
-	The Application Modernization Accelerator 4.5.0 is available for use at the following URL> https://rhel9-base.gym.lan:3001

-Access AMA and create a new workspace called JAX_RPC.
-Download the discovery tool.

-Extract the AMA Discovery Tool mkdir ~/ama_discovery cd ~/ama_discovery/ tar -zxvf ~/Downloads/DiscoveryTool-Linux_JAX_RPC.tgz

-Run the discovery tool:
-cd ama-discovery-4.5.0
-bin/ama-discovery -w ~/IBM/WebSphere/AppServer/